bioinformatics-ca/IDE_2021/module4/README.md

 ## Step 3: Build a Maximum Liklihood phylogenetic tree (`augur tree`)

-The next step is to take the set of aligned genomes `alignment.fasta` and build a phylogenetic tree.
+The next step is to take the set of aligned genomes `alignment.fasta` and build a phylogenetic tree (a divergence tree).
 We will use `augur tree` for this, but underneath it runs [iqtree][], which uses the Maximim Likihood method to build a phylogenetic tree.
 To build a tree, please run the following:

 **Commands**
 ```bash